 Jersey City based singer/songwriter Carolyn Light is known for her ability to stop a room.
 With her clear, haunting vocals, her traditionally inspired melodies, and her poetic lyrics, Carolyn’s music seems timeless.

 Today she continues to perform as a solo artist, and also works as a voice actor and audiobook narrator.
-She recently finished recording her 16th audiobook, and released her album, Death and Whimsy, in late September of 2015.
+She has recorded over 40 audiobooks, and released her album, Death and Whimsy, in late September of 2015.